-Chef Thomas Harkins approaches his menu of contemporary, yet inherently American dishes with energy and creativity, while honoring the simplicity of the ingredients.
-His connection to creating updated American classics, comes from his own passion and love of developing flavors that blend the familiar with the unexpected.
-Chef Harkins’ culinary creativity has been recognized by local and national press.
-He has been awarded “Best of” by local publications, but states his proudest accomplishment has been cooking four times at the prestigious James Beard House in New York City.
+Chef Joe Thomas Jr. approaches his menu of contemporary, yet inherently American dishes with energy and creativity, while honoring the simplicity of the ingredients.
+His connection to creating updated classics comes from his own passion and love of developing flavors that blend the familiar with the unexpected.

 Executive Pastry Chef Amanda Kaewvichien has created desserts for Oprah Winfrey, Presidents George W. Bush, Bill Clinton and Jerry Ford.
 She now employs her talents at Bank & Bourbon.

 Born in Vientiane, Laos, she arrived in Philadelphia in 1980 and did not immediately enter the pastry profession.
 Instead, she attended nursing school.
 During this time she also took her first culinary job at the Rittenhouse Hotel working under Executive Chef Gary Coyle, formerly the chef at the renowned Tavern on the Green, New York City.
 She then worked for Jim Coleman, a celebrated author and TV show host.
 Kaewvichien began her culinary career in garde manger.
 After two years of making salads and sandwiches, she realized baking was her calling.
 While at the Rittenhouse Hotel, she requested to work in the pastry kitchen.
 There, she worked her way up from a cook to becoming an assistant pastry chef under Stanley Keenan.
 She joined The Loews Philadelphia Hotel in 2000 working under Corporate Chef Tom Kriebel.